RT-Thread/rt-thread/documentation/6.components/utest/utest.md

   - Unit-testcase program source code files for this module.

-  - `Kconfig` file, which defining configuration options for the unit test cases of this module, the recommended option is named `RT_UTEST_TC_USING_XXXX`, XXXX is the global unique module name of this module.
+  - `Kconfig` file, which defining configuration options for the unit test cases of this module, the recommended option is named `RT_UTEST_XXXX`, XXXX is the global unique module name of this module.

-  - `SConscript` file, when adding src files, you need to rely on `RT_UTEST_TC_USING_XXXX`.
+  - `SConscript` file, when adding src files, you need to rely on `RT_UTEST_XXXX`.

 After completing the above steps, rsource the path of the Kconfig file of utest of this module to the file `Kconfig.utestcases`.